ladpriteshkumar/Interview-Question-Answer/Csharp-dotnet/Fundamentals/Destructor.md

 A **destructor** in C# is a special method that runs automatically when the **garbage collector** is about to reclaim an object.
 Its purpose is to clean up **unmanaged resources** as a last‑chance fallback.

-The key takeaway:
-> A destructor is C#’s version of a *finalizer* — it runs nondeterministically and should only be used to release unmanaged resources if `Dispose()` wasn’t called.

 ---

 ## 🧩 What a destructor looks like